Best Rotary Tools

 - Easy bit change tool systems allow you to change bits without using special tools.

-- Comfortable grips maximize maneurverability, control and comfort during use.
+- Comfortable grips maximize maneuverability, control and comfort during use.

-- Replaceable motor brushes extend the life of the tool and protect the motor by allowing you to change the brushes when they're worn.
+- Replaceable motor brushes extend the life of the tool.
+They also protect the motor by allowing you to change the brushes when they're worn.

-A well-equipped home workshop will have a variety of rotary tools and bits at hand for different project uses.
-The Home Depot has a wide selection and you can also shop The Home Depot Mobile App for more ideas, including storage for your rotary tools and accessories.
+A well-equipped home workshop will have a variety of rotary tools and bits on hand for different project uses.
+The Home Depot has a wide selection.
+You can also shop The Home Depot Mobile App for more ideas, including storage for your rotary tools and accessories.